close

 Flies are prolific egg-layers, capable of laying hundreds of eggs over their lifetime.
 Understanding their egg-laying habits is crucial for effective fly control and preventing infestations.

-See also Plastic Food Containers: Health, Environment, and Alternatives
+See also Plastic Containers for Food: Health, Environmental Impact, and Alternatives

 Flies are attracted to specific conditions for egg-laying.
 These conditions include: